MapsPeople/docs/src/android/v3/getting-started/search.md

 <!-- Search -->
 {% include "src/shared/getting-started/search/search.md" %}

 Start by creating a new activity or fragment to facilitate searches on your application.
-Here we will be using a fragment to search and show search results on and using a bottom sheet to show the results.
-We also create a search input field on our main map activity for the user to put in search text.
+Here we will be using a fragment to search and show search results on, and using a bottom sheet to display the results.
+We also create a search input field on our main map activity for the user to input the text they want to search for.

 Both UI component implementations can be found in the getting started app sample.

 To perform a search you will need to have initiated `MapsIndoors`.
 This was shown in the previous section of the getting started tutorial how you do this.